DFRobot/DFRobot_BC20_Gravity/python/raspbarry/README.md

   def get_rec_data_for_num(self,num):

   '''
-    @brief Get data from one of the specified character string, and not check whether the data is standardized
+    @brief Get data from a specified character string, and not check whether the data is standardized
     @param num
   '''
   def get_rec_data_for_num_no_check(self,num):